Petermanson140/Utilise/README.md

 2. Which household factors are the best predictions for high energy bills?
 3. Can the RAG pipeline achieve RAGAS confidence score of above 0.80?

-## Supervisor of MSc Utilize Project
+## Supervisor of MSc Utilise Project
 Dr. Barbara Villarini

 ## Official Submission Date of Utilise